Discover the Swan Valley, WA's oldest wine growing region right on Perth's doorstep.

 - Discover all the region has to offer along a Swan Valley Trail - there are seven themed trails to follow!

-- Watch out for free tastings of local preserves, dried fruit, chocolate and nuts.
+- Watch out for free tastings of local preserves, dried fruit, chocolate and nuts and

 - Take a boat cruise from Perth City along the Swan River to the Swan Valley.

-- Take a wander around Guildford's historic shopping precincts.
+- Take a wander around Guildford's historic shopping precincts or follow a heritage walk or cycle trail.

-- Look out for roadside stalls which have the freshest seasonal locally grown produce available.
-Think fresh asparagus, table grapes, tangerines, citrus and berries.
+- Look out for roadside stalls and weekend markets which have the freshest seasonal locally grown produce available from fresh asparagus to table grapes, tangerines, citrus and berries.

-- Book a Swan Valley tours for free at the Visitor Centre.
+- Book a Swan Valley tour for free at the Visitor Centre.

 - Visit the many art and craft galleries and artist's studios.